Canadian heraldry: Charges, ordinaries, and divisions of the field

 The Canadian Pale, a pale division amounting to half the entire field, derived from the Canadian flag, is widely used in Canadian heraldry, while the Canadian fess, a similar horizontal division, has been used once.
 The term érablé, referring to maple leaves, is often used in Canadian arms.
 For example, as a tressure érablé in the arms of the Monarchist League of Canada, coronets érablé in the arms of Sudbury and Canada's National History Society, and as a partition much like engrailed or dancetty.

 Canadian animals and birds, both real and fantastical, have also been widely used in arms, including the mythical raven-bears in the arms of the Canadian Heraldic Authority.
 Other uniquely Canadian symbols also appear in Canadian grants of armorial bearings, including the heraldic mark of the prime minister of Canada and the Canadian Royal Crown.

 Status of women

-In both the English and the Scottish systems of heraldry, from which the Canadian draws many of its practices, a woman does not inherit or transmit arms unless she is an heraldic heiress, that is, a daughter of an armiger who has no sons.
+In both the English and the Scottish systems of heraldry, from which the Canadian draws many of its practices, a woman does not inherit or transmit arms unless she is a heraldic heiress, that is, a daughter of an armiger who has no sons.
 In Canadian heraldry, by contrast, women may inherit arms on an equal basis with their brothers (if any).
 Women in Canada may also transmit their arms to their heirs, regardless of gender.
 This system of equality for men and women is a result of provisions in the Canadian Charter of Rights and Freedoms, which guarantee, among other things, freedom from discrimination under the law on the basis of sex.